Which Rummy variations do you know? Short deck, first meld with 40 points or no first meld at all, cyclic sequences, strict groups, knocking?

-Which Rules Apply at the Rummy Palace?
+Which Basic Rules Apply at the Rummy Palace?

 Rummy variants come in many forms: They affect the utilized cards, start conditions, rules for playing cards, winning requirements, and finally, even the scoring.
 You can also combine many of these rules, which results in plenty of exciting game modes that we do not want to keep from you, of course!
 That is why you can choose from a multitude of custom rules at the Rummy Palace.
 Combine them to create the rule set you are used to, or try out new styles of playing Rummy.